ufal/npfl122/tasks/policy_iteration.md

 function and perform `--iterations` applications of the Bellman equation.
 Perform the policy evaluation synchronously (i.e., do not overwrite the current value function when computing its improvement).
-Assume the initial policy is uniform and initial value function zero.
+Assume the initial policy is “go North” and initial value function is zero.

 After given number of iterations, print the resulting value function and resulting policy.